API Reference

 WorkspaceGroup.update([name, ...])

-Update the cluster definition.
+Update the workspace group definition.

 WorkspaceGroup.terminate([force, ...])